What is MapRunners?

 There is the capacity to create GPS courses, using the app, creating the PDF on one of our good orienteering maps, but that is the next level of complexity.
 This may be how we choose to start running “events”, perhaps even once we are back at Level 1, where you collect a map from a letterbox for example, and you have a week to do the course.

 'Normal' orienteering course.
 If it's Start Anywhere, the course reconfigures, and you have to Finish at the same site.

 - Anderson's Bay/Shiel Hill (S/F Cameron Park) - Map

 - Anderson's Bay/Shiel Hill [MTBO] - Map

-- Calton Hill (S/F Riselaw Rd Playcentre) - Map
+- Calton Hill (Start Anywhere or at Riselaw Rd Playcentre) - Map

-- Clyde Hill & Caversham (Start Anywhere or Kirrimuir Playground - Map
+- Clyde Hill & Caversham (Start Anywhere or Kirriemuir Playground - Map

 - Opoho/NEV (original course - S/F Opoho Church, or same course but Start Anywhere) - Map